mastodon/documentation/Using-the-API/Testing-with-cURL.md

 You can get a client ID and client secret required for OAuth [via an API end-point](API.md#apps).

 From these two, you will need to acquire an access token.
-It is possible to do using your account's e-mail and password like this:
+It is possible to do using your account’s e-mail and password like this:

     curl -X POST -d "client_id=CLIENT_ID_HERE&client_secret=CLIENT_SECRET_HERE&grant_type=password&username=YOUR_EMAIL&password=YOUR_PASSWORD" -Ss https://mastodon.social/oauth/token